0 Part Course |

 • Exercises:

-• build-up revenue forecasts with different techniques and granularity levels
+• Build up revenue forecasts with different techniques and granularity levels

-• build capex forecast with flexible timing
+• Build a capex forecast with flexible timing

 Day Two